GIEWS > Data & Tools > 地球观测

 FOOD SECURITY SNAPSHOT

-4. About 17.6 million people in need of humanitarian assistance
+5. About 12.7 million people in need of humanitarian assistance in 2025

-About 17.6 million people in need of humanitarian assistance
+About 12.7 million people in need of humanitarian assistance in 2025

 Disclaimer: The designations employed and the presentation of material in this information product do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.